Table of Contents

 Residents who have graduated or are otherwise no longer students will have thirty (30) days to pay the outstanding balance in AppFolio before the balance is transferred to a credit agency for collections.

-A $50 late fee applies to any outstanding balance over $100 as of the 2nd day of the month.
+A $50.00 late fee applies to any outstanding balance exceeding $100.00 as of the 2nd day of the month.
 This fee increases to $100 per month upon the third violation.
-If the full balance is paid by the 5th of the month, the late fee is waived without violation.
+If the full balance is paid by the 5th of the month, the late fee is waived without violation (this is the grace period).
 If the 5th of the month falls on a Sunday or DTS-observed holiday, the deadline extends to the next business day.

 - Residents with a balance past due 60 days will result in a hold on the Tenant’s DTS Student Account, preventing class registration or graduation.

-- Residents with a balance past due 90 days, without an approved payment plan, may result in eviction and renewal ineligibility.
+- Residents with a balance past due 90 days may result in eviction and renewal ineligibility.

 We understand that seminary can often be a difficult financial season for many of our residents.
 Please know that there are many resources available to you if you are in financial need (see Financial Resources below).
 We strongly encourage you to communicate frequently with the Housing Office if you anticipate that you may not be able to pay your rent on time.